vendia/blog/posts/2022-08-31-new-serverless-pricing.md

 **Total = $90.50**

-Ready to make your idea happen?
-Sign up for our [30 day free trial](https://vendia.net/pricing/individual).
+## Ready to make your idea happen?
+As you can see, our new Individual plan gives you all the power and speed of Vendia at an affordable price.
+If you are ready to get started you can even try it for free for 30 days.
+[Sign up for a 30 day free trial here](https://vendia.net/pricing/individual).

+We can't wait to see what you end up building.